bmacnaughton/gulp-markers/README.md

 While no issues have been reported it isn't one of the most popular packages; it hasn't been vetted by wholesale adoption.
 It's also the first open-source project of mine that I have intended to be used by others.

-The documentation is basic.

 You don't want to run node 4 or greater.
 If this is an issue for many people I'll make it backward compatible.
 The feature I find very convenient is arrow-functions, specifically keeping the lexical context.
-And it seems time to move past node.js 0.12 and io.js - node 4.0 had no major or breaking changes other than native modules (written in C++ and linked against V8).
+And it seems time to move past node.js 0.12 and io.js.

 ### Design goals for gulp-markers ###